Standards of Conduct

 16) Violation of Fire Safety Policies or Procedures – misuse or tampering of fire safety equipment or engaging in behavior which constitutes a fire safety hazard.

-18) Failure to comply with a directive from a university staff member in the performance of his/her duty.
+18) Failure to comply with a directive from a university staff member in the performance of the staff member's duty.

 20) Failure to comply with the terms of any agreement or sanction imposed in accordance with these Standards of Conduct.